 Sleep - natural short sleeper

-Natural short sleepers are not excessively tired or sleepy during the day.
+Natural short sleepers are not overly tired or sleepy during the day.

 No specific treatment is needed.

-- Andrew Schriber, MD, FCCP, Specialist in Pulmonary, Critical Care, and Sleep Medicine, Virtua Memorial Hospital, Mount Holly, New Jersey.
+- Andrew Schriber, MD, FCCP, Specialist in Pulmonary, Critical Care, and Sleep Medicine, Virtual Memorial Hospital, Mount Holly, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.